jasonrobb/More-Colors.less/README.md

 	    numberB=$((numberB - 1))
 	done

 I've included the snippet in the folder /assets/ in this project.

 ## Why do this?

 Thanks to <a href="http://lesscss.org/">LessCSS</a> I can do my color exploration in the browser, instead of the Photoshop color palette.
-Sure, I could be using <code>hsla(0,0,0,0.5)</code>, but that's a lot more characters and shift key usage than just typing in <code>@black50</code> and being done with it.</p>
+Sure, I could be using <code>hsla(0,0,0,0.5)</code>, but that's a lot more characters and shift key usage than just typing in <code>@black50</code> and being done with it.

 Are there better ways to do this?
 Probably.
 If it was designed by a human then its fallible, and there is always a better way to do it.

 -----

 <a href="http://jasonrobb.com">Jason Robb</a> &copy; 2012.